 - Ridge Top Aerial Technologies, Advanced Claims Technology and Eagleview use satellite imagery to provide precise roof diagrams with pinpoint accuracy.
 Bob and I have used all of these and they are all great!

-- Schedule It provides mapping, scheduling and documentation software, as well as personal scheduling assistants to help you manage large amounts of claims.
-The scheduling assistants handle all your routing, calling and scheduling, so all you have to do is get on the road and focus on inspections.
-Bob always said that it didn’t take him that long to schedule his inspections.
+- Schedule It provides mapping, scheduling, and documentation software to help you manage large amounts of claims.
+The automated Schedule It Pro software does it all, all you have to do is get on the road and focus on inspections.
+An adjuster friend once said that it didn’t take that long to schedule inspections.
 Once I asked him to write down all the tasks involved with mapping, routing, calling, keeping a calendar, and documenting each call in the IA firm CMS, he realized he was spending almost 25 minutes per claim.
 I remember it vividly when he said, “Wow!
 You were right.”
-(Big grin!
-A wife always loves to hear these words!!)
+(Big grin!)

 Words of Wisdom from the field